LibrariesHacked/librarieshacked-web-content/tutorials/googleappscripts.md

 TutorialTime: 1 hour
 ---

 Google is a useful place for working on collaborative documents, in an environment that's easy to control access to.
-These include spreadsheets, docs, slides, fusion tables etc.  And also the lesser known 'Apps Scripts'.
+These include spreadsheets, documents, slides, fusion tables etc.  And also the lesser known 'Apps Scripts'.

 The [Google Apps Script](https://developers.google.com/apps-script/) language is primarily JavaScript with a number of additions to simplify common scripting tasks, and integrate with other Google services.

-For example, if you have a Google Analytics account it supports [a set of script methods](https://developers.google.com/apps-script/advanced/analytics) to allow you to easily query your data.
+For example, if you have a Google Analytics account it supports [a set of script methods](https://developers.google.com/apps-script/advanced/analytics) to allow you to easily query your Analytics data.

-Analytics already provided API (Application Programming Interface) access for a long time, but this makes accessing data from Google services a lot easier, and removes authentication as a task.
+Analytics already provided API (Application Programming Interface) access, but this makes accessing data from Google services a lot easier, and removes authentication as a task.
 If you write an apps script and host it on your Google account then it can be given automatic access to your Analytics data.
-Similarly, it will provide easy read/write access to the data in documents and spreadsheets that are in the same account.
-So you could query your Analytics account and update a shared Google Sheet with the data (if you wanted to).
+Similarly, it will provide easy read/write access to documents and spreadsheets that are in the same account.
+So you could query your Analytics account and update a Google Sheet with the data (if you wanted to).

-When working on scripts it also offers a decent development environment.
-This allows you to debug and work through scripts (though debugging is noticeably slow).
+When working on scripts, it also offers a decent development environment, allowing you to debug them (though debugging is noticeably slow).

-Scripts are able to send out emails (at a limit of 100 per day), and can be set to run as part of a schedule.
+Scripts are able to send out emails, at a limit of 100 per day, and can be set to run as part of a schedule.
 That also makes it useful as a notifications and alerts system, where otherwise any automation scripts would need to be hosted on a server.

-As an example, the below script could be set to run as an automated task every day to check a library account, and send you an email if a loan is due for return within a certain time frame (e.g. within a couple of days).
+As an example, the below script could be set to run as an automated task every day to check a library account, and send you an email if a loan is due for return within a certain time frame (e.g. within 5 days), and also to renew it if it is just about to go overdue.
 It uses the following Google script additions:

-- MailApp.sendEmail.
+- **MailApp.sendEmail**.
 To send out the alert email if loans are due.
-- UrlFetchApp.fetch.
-To fetch data from a URL.  in this case a web service that retrieves loan data.
+- **UrlFetchApp.fetch**.
+To fetch data from a URL.
+In this case a web service that retrieves loan data.
-- XmlService.parse.
+- **XmlService.parse**.
 To parse XML returned from the web service into an accessible object.

-The script is tailored for Axiell Arena web services, just doing the same thing as if you were using the library app and renewing a loan manually.
+The script is only compatible with Axiell Arena web services.
+It effectively does the same thing as if you were using the library app and renewing a loan manually.
 The following UK public library authorities are supported.

 | Service | URL | Library ID |
 | ------- | --- | ---------- |